 VTTI is currently the second largest U.S. university-affiliated transportation institute.
 The Institute employs nearly 400 faculty, staff and students and currently has more than $33 million in sponsored program research expenditures.
 VTTI annually supports an average of more than 100 undergraduate and graduate students and produces more than 140 publications per year.

 The content of this website is only for the informational use of the reader.
 Information contained herein is not intended as, nor does it constitute, legal or professional advice, nor is it an endorsement of any source cited or information provided.
-In no event will Travelers or any of its subsidiaries and affiliates be liable in contract or in tort to anyone who has access to this publication for the accuracy or completeness of the information relied upon in the preparation of this publication or for the completeness of any recommendations from cited sources.
+In no event will Virginia Tech, Virginia Tech Transportation Institute, or any of its subsidiaries and affiliates be liable in contract or in tort to anyone who has access to this publication for the accuracy or completeness of the information relied upon in the preparation of this publication or for the completeness of any recommendations from cited sources.
 Readers should consult source articles for more detail.
-Neither Travelers or Northland provide content for this site.

 Do not disregard professional medical advice or delay seeking medical treatment because of something you have read on accessed through the Driving Healthy website.